 Could this have been a plot to trick people into making smaller penises more acceptable?

-Point is, this debate has been raging on for thousands of years and it’s time to settle the matter once and for all.
+Point is, this debate has been raging for thousands of years, and it's time to settle the matter.
+Once-and-for-all!

 Most people think the reason for wanting a bigger penis is down to sexual performance, but that's a misconception.